 Overview

 The Heat Map shows the inflation-adjusted CAGR for every investing timeframe based on when you invested and how long you stayed in the market.
 Look for the start year in the left column and count the appropriate number of squares to the right for the years held.
-The number in the cell represents the Real CAGR for that timeframe, and the color follows the guide at the top.
+Hover over any cell, and you can see the value of the real CAGR for that start date and investing duration.

 Discussion